Search

 5741 (1980-1): … Establishes senior Yeshiva in Casablanca, Morocco…

-5742 (1981-2): … Calls for utterly extraordinary efforts for disseminating [teachings of] Chassidut, and the Chanuka campaign. … Calls attention to the urgency of bringing “Operation Peace in the Galilee” (the Lebanon war) to a swift conclusion, thereby avoiding further victims on both sides.
+5742 (1981-2): … Calls for utterly extraordinary efforts for disseminating [teachings of] Chassidut, and the Chanuka campaign. … Calls attention to the urgency of bringing “Operation Peace in the Galilee” (the Lebanon war) to a swift conclusion.
+This would avoid further victims on both sides.

 5743 (1982-3): Urges that all peoples of the world — the “Children of Noach,” be influenced to practice the Seven Noachide Laws that apply to them.

-Urges enacting a “Moment of Silence” at the start of the day in [public] schools throughout the world, so that youth be aware of the “(Divine) Eye that sees and Ear that hears.”
-In accordance with this, suggests signing a petition to leaders of the American people (and of all other nations) about the great urgency of such legislation, and also a petition about the urgency of government assistance to parochial schools.
+Urges enacting a “Moment of Silence” at the start of the day in [public] schools throughout the world.
+Through this, more youth become aware of the “(Divine) Eye that sees and Ear that hears”.
+Suggests signing a petition to leaders of America (and of all other nations) about the great urgency of such legislation.
+Also suggests a petition about the urgency of government assistance to parochial schools.

-5744 (1983-4): … In light of the shaky world situation, calls for additional prayer, suggesting that all Jews (regardless of their customary prayer-text) say before morning prayers “Hareini Mekabeil” … and, after each of the three daily prayers, the verse [Psalm 140:14]: “Ach Tzadikim…” [“Indeed, the righteous will extol Your Name; the upright will dwell in Your presence.”]
+5744 (1983-4): … In light of the shaky world situation, calls for additional prayer.
+Suggests that all Jews say before morning prayers “Hareini Mekabeil“… and, after each of the three daily prayers, the verse [Psalm 140:14]: “Ach Tzadikim”. [“Indeed, the righteous will extol Your Name; the upright will dwell in Your presence.”]
 Establishes a senior Yeshiva in Johannesburg, South Africa. … Declares that every Jew is capable and obligated to demand that G-d immediately bring the true, total Redemption through our righteous Moshiach.

 5745-5749